jean-marc/diagram/README.md

 		<use xlink:href='#component' transform='translate(300,100) scale(0.5)' id='comp_1'/>
 	</g>
 ```
+Note that the new instance has a different id `#comp_0' from the symbol `#component'.
 The next stage is to connect those two components together through a line (the nature of the line, coax or waveguide is left undefined at this stage), the natural SVG elements to represent such a line are svg:line or, more powerful svg:path.
 Computing the origin and destination is fairly challenging, the 3x3 transform matrix needs to be taken into account:
 ```xml